 A BRIEF SOJOURN IN MANCHESTER.

-Thomas resided at Owen St, Hulme, as a Joiner (1836, 1839) & Book-keeper (1838), & more precisely at 28 Owen St (Feb 1841); his brother Robert, who witnessed Thomas & Esther's 1834 marriage, resided at Salford.
+Thomas resided at Owen St, Hulme, as a Joiner (1836, 1839) and Book-keeper (1838), and more precisely at 28 Owen Street (February 1841); his brother Robert, who witnessed Thomas and Esther's 1834 marriage, resided at Salford.

 SPENCE FAMILY ORIGINS IN DYSART, FIFESHIRE.